December 19, 2025

 • Brain scans may help evaluate head injuries, strokes, Alzheimer’s disease, and brain cancer.

-Whether you need a brain scan or not largely depends on your neuropsychological assessment, a cognitive functions test about how you’re feeling, your level of consciousness, and vital signs.
+There are hundreds of reasons your healthcare provider might order a brain scan.
+Whether you need a brain scan or not largely depends on a cognitive assessment, a cognitive functions test about how you’re feeling, your level of consciousness, and vital signs4.

 Note: This article is for informational purposes only and should not be taken as medical advice.